 Many people like to use a water bath with a springform pan when baking a cheesecake.
 A water bath will prevent your cheesecake from browning around the edges, falling in the center when cooling, and cracking.
 Learn how to use a water bath and prevent leaks from your springform pan.

-There are some alternatives if you don’t have a springform pan, but for baking a cheesecake, a springform pan is the best way to go.
+There are some alternatives if you don’t have a springform pan, but a springform pan is the best way to go for baking a cheesecake.

 What you need to make the cheesecake